‘General Hospital’ Spoilers: Hayden Abandons Finn – Is Fayden Done?

 With no more worries about protecting his reputation since it’s already been trashed, Finn could check into real rehab and get cleaned up.
 That could help him get back with Hayden according to General Hospital spoilers.
 Can Finn get clean and win back Hayden before it’s too late?

 Finn needs to watch out because sexy Griffin gets closer to Hayden during her ordeal and he’ll look like a pretty good alternative compared to verbally abusive junkie Finn.
 There are also General Hospital spoilers that Griffin will get involved with a married woman.
-Technically, Hayden is a “widow” at the moment, but you never know.
+Technically Hayden is a “widow” at the moment, but you never know.
 Finn needs to watch out!

 We’ll see what happens over the next two weeks when we see what happens from all these General Hospital spoilers about Hayden and Finn.